-In 2013, Grovely State School Indigenous population was 8.3% of the 360 enrolled.
-Indigenous student numbers are too small in Year 3, 5 and 7 to make comment on academic performance.
-Indigenous student needs continue to be identified and targeted providing intervention to continue a focus on closing the gap on indigenous student outcomes.
-Year 3 and 7 students are similar to the nation with Year 5 above as we continue to strive to close the gap.
+In 2014, Grovely State School Indigenous population was 10% of the 380 enrolled.
+Indigenous Attendance rate for semester 1 2014 has increased from 2013 and is similar to the Queensland all student average.
+Indigenous numbers are too small to make comment on academic performance in the targeted 3, 5, 7 areas (2.8%) without identifying individual student performance.
+Indigenous student needs continue to be identified and targeted providing a continued focus on closing the gap on indigenous student outcomes.